Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Mortgage Assistance Programs in Florida for 2026

 Florida homeowners struggling with mortgage payments have access to multiple assistance programs — but the challenge isn't whether help exists.
-It's knowing which programs apply to your loan type, meeting the documentation requirements, and getting through the application process before your servicer advances the foreclosure.
+It's knowing which investor-specific framework applies to your loan, meeting the documentation requirements of 12 C.F.R. § 1024.41(b)(2)(i)(B) for a formally complete application, and getting through the evaluation process before the servicer advances the foreclosure under Fla.
+Stat. § 702.015.

-Conventional loans backed by Fannie Mae or Freddie Mac offer the Flex Modification program.
-This targets a 20% reduction in your monthly principal and interest payment through a combination of rate reduction, term extension up to 40 years, and capitalization of arrears.
-You generally need to be at least 60 days delinquent or able to demonstrate that default is unavoidable without assistance.
+Conventional Fannie Mae and Freddie Mac loans: the Flex Modification under Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203 targets approximately a 20% reduction in monthly principal and interest payment through a combination of rate reduction, term extension up to 40 years, and capitalization of arrears.
+The borrower must be at least 60 days delinquent or able to demonstrate that default is reasonably foreseeable.

 The right program depends on your loan type